soffes/redacted-i18n/Readme.markdown

 * Run the tests to check your work.
 Simple run `rake` in this directory.
 * Open a PR when you’re ready.

-Feel free to [email me](mailto:sam@soff.es) if you have any questions about a string’s usage or anything else.
+Feel free to [email me](mailto:sam@soff.es) if you have any questions about a string’s usage, need help opening a pull request, or anything else.
 Thanks again!

 ## Thanks